A-Deb/effect-discover-signal/README.md

 Here you can set the 'event_type', 'organization', and 'method' selections.
 This file will run the eval_warning_replication.py script.

 ### eval_warning_replication.py
+This file will perform the warning generation either at the freq='W' (weekly) or the freq='M' (monthly) level.
+It does so by generating the dates that will be used for the timeseries prediction.

+### warning_replication.py
+This file with either call ARIMA (for the baseline), ARIMAX (for ARIMA with external signal) or

 ### Baserate Model